SirSundays/LDC1312-Arduino/README.md

 LDC1312 datasheet: https://www.ti.com/lit/ds/symlink/ldc1312.pdf

-A example will follow shortly.
+An overview with all the functions will follow shortly.